supahgreg/cf-for-k8s/docs/deploy.md

 ## Prerequisites

-### Required Tools
+### Required tools

-You need the following CLIs on your system to be able to run the script:
+You need the following CLIs on your system to be able to run the deployment script:

 - `ytt` [install link](https://carvel.dev/#install) [github repo](https://github.com/k14s/ytt)
   - cf-for-k8s uses `ytt` to create and maintain reusable YAML templates.
 You can visit the ytt [playground](https://get-ytt.io/) to learn more about its templating features.